tejastank/achilterm/README.md

 ## Documentation and Caveats

- * Achilterm only support WebOb < 1.0

- * Achilterm only support latin1, if you use Ubuntu or any LANG==en_US.UTF-8 distribution don't forget to "unset LANG".
+ * Currently it only support latin1, if you use Ubuntu or any LANG==en_US.UTF-8 distribution don't forget to "unset LANG".

- * If run as root achilterm will run /bin/login, otherwise it will run ssh localhost.
+ * If run as root will run /bin/login, otherwise it will run ssh localhost.
 To use an other command use the -c option.

  * By default Achilterm only listen at `127.0.0.1:8022`.
 For remote access, it is